ShitalAdhikari/testing_autogpt/README.md

 ## Known Issues

-There are some deprecation warnings related to the `vbuild` package, which is a dependency of NiceGUI.
-These warnings are due to the use of `pkgutil.find_loader`, which is deprecated in Python 3.12+.
-We are waiting for an update from the `vbuild` package maintainers to address this issue.
-In the meantime, these warnings do not affect the functionality of the application.
+There were previously some deprecation warnings related to the `vbuild` package, which is a dependency of NiceGUI.
+These warnings were due to the use of `pkgutil.find_loader`, which is deprecated in Python 3.12+.

+## Resolved Issues

+The deprecation warnings related to `pkgutil.find_loader` have been addressed by implementing a custom wrapper using `importlib.util.find_spec()`.
+This solution maintains compatibility with the vbuild package while eliminating the warnings.

 ## Future Improvements